INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 +++

 Instead of using the naive `ShuffleSplit` strategy, we will use a strategy that takes into account the group defined by each individual date.
 It corresponds to a bike ride.
-We would like to have a cross-validation strategy that should evaluate the capacity of our model to predict on a completely new bike ride.
-Therefore, the test samples should be independent from other rides.
+We would like to have a cross-validation strategy that evaluates the capacity of our model to predict on a completely new bike ride: the samples in the validation set should only come from rides not present in the training set.
 Therefore, we can use a `LeaveOneGroupOut` strategy: at each iteration of the cross-validation, we will keep a bike ride for the evaluation and use all other bike rides to train our model.

 Thus, you concretely need to:

-- create a variable called `group` that is a 1D numpy arrray containing the index of each ride present in the dataframe.
+- create a variable called `group` that is a 1D numpy array containing the index of each ride present in the dataframe.
 Therefore, the length of `group` will be equal to the number of samples in `data`.
-If we were having 2 bike rides, we would expect the indices 0 and 1 in `group` to differentiate the bike ride.
+If we had 2 bike rides, we would expect the indices 0 and 1 in `group` to differentiate the bike ride.
 You can use [`pd.factorize`](https://pandas.pydata.org/docs/reference/api/pandas.factorize.html)